D1ZER99/distributed-systems-uku/iteration_1/README.md

 - **HTTP REST API** for all interactions
 - **Blocking replication** - POST completes only after all secondaries acknowledge
+- **Parallel replication** - Master contacts all secondaries simultaneously using threading
 - **Configurable delays** on secondaries to test blocking behavior
 - **Comprehensive logging** across all components
 - **Docker containerization** for easy deployment